niranjan-achar/Real-Time-Collaborative-Whiteboard/README.md

-# Digiboard Project
+# Task 4 : Real-Time Collaborative Whiteboard

 ## Overview
-The Digiboard Project aims to create a digital whiteboard application that allows users to collaborate in real-time, share ideas, and brainstorm effectively.
+The Whiteboard Project aims to create a digital whiteboard application that allows users to collaborate in real-time, share ideas, and brainstorm effectively.

 ## Features
 - Real-time collaboration